Hotel de "La Ville"

 The hotel has an elegant dining room, "Filippo III Il Ristorante," and a candlelit "Taverna di Filippo" in the vaulted cellars of the hotel, which were built within the walls of ancient Roman baths.
 (The Taverna doubles as a breakfast room.)

-Rates are reasonable for a four-star hotel: When I booked through Venere in the late summer of 2010, I paid €100 for a large room with double bed facing the sea, with a buffet breakfast included in the price.
+Rates are reasonable for a four-star hotel: When I stayed at the hotel a few summers ago, I paid €100 for a large room with double bed facing the sea, with a buffet breakfast included in the price.

 How to reach the Hotel de "La Ville"